Ankit-RV/Concrete-compressive-strength/README.md

 ## 5. Conclusion

-I analysed the Compressive Strength Data and used Machine Learning to Predict the Compressive Strength of Concrete.
-We have used Linear Regression, Decision Trees and Random Forests to make predictions and compared their performance. **Random Forest Regressor** has the lowest RMSE and is a good choice for this problem.
+Evaluate the components that are highly correlated with concrete compressive strength and other components that are less influential and can be neglected through visualization or correlation matrix.
+In this study, used different machine learning techniques to analyze and predict the concrete compressive strength.
+Different modeling techniques will be used for the prediction.
+The modeling technique include multiple linear regression, decision tree, and random forest, etc. A comparative analysis will be performed to identify the best model for our prediction in terms of accuracy.
+Used Linear Regression, Decision Trees and Random Forests to make predictions and compared their performance. **Random Forest Regressor** has the lowest RMSE and is a good choice for this problem.
 Also, we can further improve the performance of the algorithm by tuning the hyperparameters by performing a grid search or random search.

+The best model will be helpful for civil engineers in choosing the appropriate concrete for any kind of construction work.